-Taking this one step further, these 3D data are being modeled (at or below a 0.01mm tolerance with the 3D scan data), where each element (i.e., base, body, neck, rim, etc.) can be segregated and analyzed independently of the whole.
-This allows us to look at additional manufacturing and design trends concerned with specific elements in aggregate (i.e., how did bottle neck [or base, or body, or rim, etc] shape and form evolve through time?).
+This allows us to look at additional manufacturing and design trends concerned with specific elements in aggregate (i.e., how did bottle rim, neck, body, and base shape evolve through time?).
 The shape and form of ceramic vessels are assumed to be products of the same social parameters and craft traditions that influenced decorative elements.
-To what extent the variation in ceramic shape and form may or may not correlate with elements of decoration and design is a question that previously laid out of reach, but might now be considered using this systematic, rigorous and replicable method.
+To what extent the variation in ceramic shape and form may or may not correlate with elements of decoration and design is a question that previously laid out of reach, but might now be considered using this systematic and rigorous approach.